-Central to the PUSD Homework policy is the focus on student opportunities for reading, applying writing skills, and practicing previously taught math skills.
+After two years of conducting research and meeting with teachers, administrators, parents, and students, PUSD has a new homework policy which focuses on ways to increase student learning.
+Central to the policy is the focus on student opportunities for reading, applying writing skills, and practicing previously taught math skills.

 Homework serves to develop regular study skills and the ability to complete assignments independently.
 Homework guidelines emphasize that moderate assignments completed and done well are more effective than lengthy or difficult ones done poorly.